RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

         content: ${{ parameters.content }}
 ```

-### Serialise to json or yaml
+### Serialise to JSON or YAML

 Action: `roadiehq:utils:serialize:[json|yaml]`

-This action creates a json or yaml formatted string representation of key value pairs written in yaml under the data input field.
+This action creates a JSON or YAML formatted string representation of key value pairs written in yaml under the data input field.

 #### To yaml: